Quantum Simulation of Quantum Field Theory in the Light-Front Formulation: Ab Initio Simulation of QCD in the Light Front

 In order to simulate the full QCD Lagrangian with harmonic resolution $K$ and transverse momentum cut-off $\Lambda_\perp$, an upper bound on the number of required qubits to store the light-front wavefunction for QCD in $3+1$ dimensions is: \end{sloppypar}

 (see App.~\ref{appimplementation} for a more detailed analysis in the $1+1D$ case).
 The helicity is encoded by a single qubit because the LF Dirac spinor has two `good' (independent) components~\cite{Tang:1991rc}.
 The number of flavors~$n_f$ taken into consideration depends on the probing scale~$\Qtransf^2$.
+Evaluation of eqn.~\ref{qcdestimate} for the computation of~\cite{Lamm:2019uyc}, which requires $400000$ qubits for an equal time calculation on a $20^3$ lattice, yields $\qubitn=1360$ qubits (after additionally including ancillas required for the computations~--- see App.~\ref{appimplementation}).
+This reduction in qubit numbers will become even more dramatic with increasing lattice size and cutoffs.